 Along with access to Mega through the browser, there is also the option of using the MegaSync app for Windows, macOS or Linux.
-Just like the online interface, all is quite clean and well laid-out inside the desktop client to monitor any folders that you designate, syncing files analogous to Dropbox.
+Just like the online interface, all is clean and well laid-out inside the desktop client to monitor any folders that you designate, syncing files analogous to Dropbox.

-Also impressive are the number of extensions that Mega offers, including an extension to the Thunderbird (opens in new tab) email client, to a command line interface.
+Also impressive are the number of extensions that Mega offers, including an extension to the Thunderbird email client, to a command line interface.
 That this cloud storage service is built by people who are passionate about technology shows through, with an integrated, encrypted chat platform called MegaChat used to speak securely with other users, when the need arises.
 Like Mega itself, the chat supports end to end encryption so even company employees won't be able to read your messages.

 An important reason that Mega attracts customers is due to its approach to security.
 The platform is totally end-to-end encrypted, which means not even Mega - or anyone issuing warrants to Mega - can make any sense of your data.
 Also keep in mind that this means that if you forget your password, you can't get your data back (you'll need to acknowledge you understand this before you create an account).

 Truth be told this is not completely true: there is a recovery key in your account, but you need to jot this down somewhere else to create a proper safety net.
-Secure access to your account can also be done by optionally enabling two-factor authentication (2FA (opens in new tab)), which is an extra we always like to see from a security standpoint.
-It really shows through at every stage that Mega takes privacy and security uber seriously.
+When you first sign in to the desktop app it displays the key along with options to save or print it.
+Make sure to keep yours in a safe place.

 Mega has plenty of appeal, certainly among users who value privacy and security above most other considerations.
 Having been able to use the various apps and features, it’s easy to say how easy it is to get around the service while finding all the tools needed.
 Mega caters to both absolute beginners of cloud storage, along with the more advanced users who can take advantage of such features as encrypted chat or a command line interface.

-There is also an appeal for enterprise users as well, with its extra user management features, secure built-in chat, and the ability for easy file sharing (opens in new tab) with folks not on Mega.
+There is also an appeal for enterprise users as well, with its extra user management features, secure built-in chat, and the ability for easy file sharing with folks not on Mega.
 Overall, Mega has a clean, easy-to-use interface with plenty of useful features.